Here is a list of supplies that I love to use - the supplies that I use all the time. I hope that it helps you to see everything in one place.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

-Cricut Automatic Cutting Machines - the Cricut Explore Air 2 and Cricut Maker
+Cricut Automatic Cutting Machines - the Cricut Explore Air and the Cricut Maker

 For a long time, I cut out all my paper crafts by hand.
-And I still do that sometimes, but mostly I use my Cricut Explore Air 2.
+And I still do that at times, but mostly I use my Cricut Maker.
 It works beautifully on the cardboard that I use to make most of my projects (and it is sitting on my desk right next to my computer).
-When I need to cut out more challenging materials like corrugated cardboard, crepe paper, felt, or tissue paper, then I use my Cricut Maker.
-I got the Cricut Explore Air 2 first and it's just more convenient because of the location next to my computer.
+I still have my Cricut Explore Air 2 and it works beautifully.
+The Cricut Explore Air 2 and Cricut Explore Air 3 are less expensive.
+Sometimes you can find great deals on them.

 Cricut Cutting Mats